Xerocrassa carinatoglobosa: Description

 Xerocrassa carinatoglobosa adults measure 5–9 mm tall and 9–13 mm wide.
 The shell can be keeled or regularly rounded and is predominantly white with a wide brown band on the upper side and several more, sometimes narrower bands on the lower side.
 The shell is solid and somewhat translucent, with coarse striations.
 There are 4.5 to 5.5 weakly convex whorls.
 In some individuals, the suture can be scalarid.
 The keel is less pronounced on the final whorl and can vanish near the aperture.
 The inner edge of the aperture has a faint white lip.
 The umbilicus is open and measures 1/9 to 1/6 of the shell diameter.

 Distribution

 X. carinatoglobosa is endemic to Cyprus, where it is known from three locations in the Akrotiri peninsula: Akrotiri forest, Cape Gata, and Cape Zevgari.
 It inhabits open and forested habitats.

 Conservation

-The snail is listed as being data deficient on the IUCN Red List due to the paucity of information about the species' taxonomic status and ecology.
-Due to its extremely restricted range in southwestern Cyprus, it may qualify for near-threatened or vulnerable status.
+The snail is listed as being an Endangered species on the IUCN Red List.
 It is threatened by urbanisation and an airport in its range.
 Grazing and fire are potential threats to the species.